 In this example, we start with an Alibaba Cloud user who does not have any buckets.
 In the following example, replace AccessKey with your own AccessKey.

-Assume that thE user is a mobile developer and currently only has one bucket, ram-test-dev, for development, testing, and other functions.
-The user should stop using the primary account to access this bucket.
+Assume that the user is a mobile developer and currently only has one bucket, ram-test-dev, for development, testing, and other functions.
+The user must stop using the primary account to access this bucket.
 This can avoid problems caused by AccessKey and password leaks.
 The procedure is as follows:

 On the console, select Products & Services > Resource Access Management.
-The service should be activated first if you have never used it before.
+The service must be activated first if you have never used it before.

 Click Users to go to the User Management page.

-The page shows there are still no users.
+The page shows that no user is created.
 Click New User on the upper right corner to create a subaccount with the same OSS access permissions as the primary account.
 Remember to select the Auto generate AccessKey for this user.

 The AccessKey for this account is generated and must be saved for later use.

 Return to the “User Management” interface, which shows the newly created account named ram_test.
 When created, this subaccount does not have any permissions yet.
 Click the Authorize link on the right side and grant this subaccount full access permissions for OSS.

-After authorization, click the Management link on the right side if you need to give the subaccount console logon or other permissions.
+After authorization, click the Management link on the right side if you want to give the subaccount console logon or other permissions.

 Now we can test the uploading and downloading operations.
 In the example, the AccessKey is ram_test’s AccessKey.
 During the test, replace this with your own AccessKey.